Starbucks PESTEL/PESTLE Analysis & Recommendations

 4. Independent coffeehouse movements (threat)

-In this part of the PESTEL/PESTLE analysis model, technologies and related trends are identified, pertaining to their effects on the coffeehouse chain.
-Starbucks experiences the following technological external factors in the remote or macro-environment:
+In this part of the PESTLE analysis, technologies and related trends are identified, pertaining to their effects on the coffeehouse chain.
+Starbucks experiences the following technological factors in its remote environment:

 1. Increasing adoption of mobile technology for online purchases (opportunity)